Oxfam’s Sustainable Shopping Guide

 4. Shop for sustainable home products

-There are many things that we use on our day-to-day that can cause unnecessary waste.
+We use many things in day-to-day life that can cause unnecessary waste.
 By incorporating some small changes, we can help the environment and save some money while we’re at it!

 The biggest retailers sold 549 million plastic bags in the year 2018-2019, down from 1 billion bags the year before.
 A huge improvement – but still 549 million bags to go.
-Be instrumental in that figure dropping even further and purchase one of our reusable totes here to haul your baggage in style.
+Help that figure drop even further and buy one of our reusable totes to carry your essentials in style.

 Get a reusable travel cup

-Take one of our reusable bamboo coffee cups into your favourite coffee shop and asking them to fill that instead (something that they are happy to do).
+Take a reusable cup into your favourite coffee shop and ask them to fill that instead (something that they are happy to do).
 That's one less coffee cup in the bin.
-Do it every time you buy and you’re really helping to make a difference.
-And take a look at the different designs – you’re going to look very cute whilst doing it.
-Need your caffeine fix in transit?
-Check out our travel cup for no-spill thrills on the go.
+Do it every time you buy, and you’ll be really helping to make a difference.

-This is the tip that keeps giving: you will save panic buying that £5 soggy sandwich.
+This is the tip that keeps giving: you'll save panic buying that £5 soggy sandwich.
 You’ll have more time to relax and recalibrate during your lunch break rather than battling the busy midday queues.
 You can have a better handle on healthy eating and fuelling your body.
-And, of course, it’s planet-friendly.
-You can make sure the waste you are responsible for is decreased significantly by using a lunch box every day.
-Rather than throwing away that pasta salad’s pesky plastic pot.
-And if that wasn’t enough – pick up a lunch box from our sustainable range and you’ll be helping to beat poverty, too.
+And, of course, it’s more planet-friendly.
+You can significantly decrease the waste you're responsible for by using a lunchbox every day, rather than throwing away that pasta salad’s pesky plastic pot!

 Ditch the cling film